dotnet/arcade/Documentation/UnifiedBuild/VMR-Managing-SDK-Bands-Side-by-Side-folders.md

 - VMR has branches for each major .NET version, e.g. `release/9.0`.
 - Each commit of the VMR contains code for all SDK bands with shared components having a single copy.

-> TODO: ❓❓❓ What does a single band VMR look like?
+> TODO: ❓❓❓ What does a single band preview-time VMR look like?
 Single band VMR is in the `main` where we develop preview version of .NET.

 ## Code flow